-You can download start lists and results (for one or all events) at any given time before, during, or after your meet/meeting.
-These can be downloaded in CSV format either manually or automatically and includes all of the data entered into the meet/meeting.
+You can download start lists and results (for one or all events) at any given time before, during, or after your competition.
+These can be downloaded in CSV format either manually or automatically and includes all of the data entered into the competition.
 Sample scripts to automate this process are attached at the end of this document (.bat for Windows, .sh for Linux/Mac).

 This can be done under Details if you choose a manual downloading process.